deirdreobyrne/CalendarAndDST/README.md

 `a = day + a - (a>>2)` - we are adding in the 3 leap years every 400 years.
 This gives us a calendar of 365.25 day years, or 1461/4 day years.

 Day number 59 corresponds to 1970/Mar/01, which is the first day of "1970" in our altered calendar.
 When the day number is 59, a is 65. `1970 * 1461 - 65 * 4 = 2877910`.
-We add in the extra 1 for good measure, to ensure no rounding errors when dividing by 1461.
+We add in the extra 1 for good measure _(actually is this the reason?! - needs to be checked)_, to ensure no rounding errors when dividing by 1461.

 d is the new day number to 1st March in the year in question